AhmedHassanNoor/musicdb-app/README.md

 yarn start
 ```

-After that, run the development server by going into the deeze folder:
+After that, run the development server by going into the deezer folder:
-cd into deeze/
+cd into deezer/

 ```bash